A new platform for documentation and tutorials is launching soon.

 type token so that it can create and revoke ACL tokens.

 The next step is to configure a role.
 A role is a logical name that maps to a set of policy names used to generate those credentials.
-For example, lets create an "monitoring" role that maps to a "readonly" policy:
+For example, let's create a "monitoring" role that maps to a "readonly" policy:

 $ vault write nomad/role/monitoring policies=readonly Success!
 Data written to: nomad/role/monitoring

-The backend expects either a single or a comma separated list of policy names.
+The secrets engine expects either a single or a comma separated list of policy names.

 To generate a new Nomad ACL token, we simply read from that role: